oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ```
 </details>

-## Configure provider
-The provider is OIDC-compliant, so all the OIDC parameters are honored.
-Additional provider-specific configuration parameters are:
-* `entra_id_allowed_tenants` - list of allowed tenants.
-Use with multi-tenant apps, when incoming tokens are issued by different issuers and OIDC issuer verification is disabled.
-When not specified, all tenants are allowed.
-Redundant for single-tenant apps (regular ID token validation matches the issuer).

 ### Scopes and claims
 For single-tenant and multi-tenant apps without groups, the only required scope is `openid` (See: [Scopes and permissions](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc#the-openid-scope)).